Trying to catch up on Air Force news?

 Capitalizing on the box office success of the movie Top Gun: Maverick, the Air Force released a recruiting commercial sure to attract attention and the interest of potential recruits.
 The Air Force said that the "heart-pounding, adrenaline inducing ad gives the audience a sense of what it might feel like to be on the receiving end of the Air Force’s might and accentuates the importance of airpower in America’s security."

-“The intensity of this spot is stunning so hold on to your popcorn because we are bringing the Air Force to your seat,” said Maj Gen Ed Thomas, Air Force Recruiting Service commander and former SAF/PA director.
+“The intensity of this spot is stunning so hold on to your popcorn because we are bringing the Air Force to your seat,” said Maj Gen Ed Thomas, (now retired) Air Force Recruiting Service commander and former SAF/PA director.
 “We want to get Americans excited about what it means to serve this great nation.
 There are more than 130 career options an Airman can take on their full or part-time journey to defend our skies.
 The air superiority in this video just gives you a glimpse of a small percentage of what is possible when you join us.”

 Fasten your seat belt before clicking the play button...